 It isn’t the winning that’s important

 Or is it?
-Over the last few years there has been a lot of discussion in the media around competition, especially in schools.
+Over the last few years, there has been a lot of discussion in the media around competition and competitiveness, especially in schools.
 Some have gone as far as recommending that all schools sports should be non-competitive.
-This week’s feature article on the Croner-i Early years Toolkit for dot2dot, by Liz Hodgman, competitiveness in early years, looks at how competitiveness develops and how early years providers can manage it, day to day, within their provision.
+This week’s feature article on the Croner-i Early years Toolkit for dot2dot, by Liz Hodgman, competitiveness in early years, looks at how competitiveness develops and how early years providers can manage it, day-to-day, within their provision.

 To read the full article, please log-in to the Croner-i Early Years Management Toolkit for dot2dot.
 If you have any difficulties in logging onto the Croner-i system, or are not currently a customer and are interested in a trial then please call one of the dot2dot team on 01204 570390.